 By agreeing you are confirming you are being truthful, acknowledging you have read the information above and accept the terms and conditions set out with this site and meeting the intended audience requirement for this site.
 Not all content on this site is appropriate or applicable for the general public and we cannot guarantee consequences with the use of this information by unauthorized or unintended users.
 Content on this site may not be redistributed and is for informational purposes only and does not constitute investment advice or provide a solicitation of an offer to buy any security.

 Five portfolio construction themes

-But in doing so, it is critical to understand the types of risks this entails — and be deliberate in choosing those risks.
-To help in this process, we broadly categorize asset classes into buckets of interest rate risk, credit risk and equity risk.
-Each offers different yield and volatility profiles, and we suggest investors diversify across income opportunities and risks, as shown in Figure 6.
+In doing so, it is critical to understand the associated risks and to be deliberate in choosing those risks.
+To aid this process, we broadly categorize asset classes into buckets of interest rate risk, credit risk and equity risk.
+Each offers a different yield and volatility profile, and we suggest investors diversify across income opportunities and risks, as shown in Figure 5.

 All market and economic data from Bloomberg, FactSet and Morningstar.

 The views and opinions expressed are for informational and educational purposes only as of the date of production/writing and may change without notice at any time based on numerous factors, such as market or other conditions, legal and regulatory developments, additional risks and uncertainties and may not come to pass.
 This material may contain “forward-looking” information that is not purely historical in nature.